resheku/my-awesome/README.md

 - [ogham/exa](https://github.com/ogham/exa) - A modern replacement for ‘ls’.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.
 - [prql/prql](https://github.com/prql/prql) - PRQL is a modern language for transforming data — a simpler and more powerful SQL
+- [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
 - [rust-lang/rustup](https://github.com/rust-lang/rustup) - The Rust toolchain installer
 - [sekey/sekey](https://github.com/sekey/sekey) - Use Touch ID / Secure Enclave for SSH Authentication!
 - [sharkdp/bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.